BACK TO DIRECTIVES

 Identity Does Not Reduce Monitoring

 Monitoring weakens when trust grows.
 As familiarity and confidence increase, oversight is often relaxed.
-This creates blind spots that allow errors and drift to accumulate unnoticed.
+This creates blind spots that allow errors to accumulate unnoticed.

 This directive forbids reducing monitoring based on identity.